Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 ### Custom certificates

-By default, necessary keys and certificates are automatically generated in a Secret: axway-elk-apim4elastic-certificates and included in the corresponding containers.
+By default, necessary keys and certificates are automatically generated in a Secret: `axway-elk-apim4elastic-certificates` and included in the corresponding containers.
-There are a number of keys and certificates issued by the CA. All components trust certificates of this CA, which is especially necessary for the communication with Elasticsearch.
+There are a number of keys and certificates all issued by a single CA. All components trust certificates of this CA, which is especially necessary for the communication with Elasticsearch.
 If you use an external Elasticsearch cluster, then the corresponding CA of this cluster must be included in the environment.

-This is how you include an Elasticsearch certificate in the solution.
+This is how you include an external Elasticsearch certificate into the solution.
 It is also assumed here that the resources, i.e. certificates and keys, are managed via the `axway-elk-setup` Helm chart.

 __1. Create a secret containing your CA__
 ```
-kubectl create secret generic    --from-file=myElasticsearchCa.crt=myElasticsearchCa.crt --dry-run -o yaml > templates/elasticsearch-certificate.yaml
+kubectl create secret generic apim4elastic-elastic-ca --from-file=myElasticsearchCa.crt=myElasticsearchCa.crt --dry-run -o yaml > templates/elasticsearch-certificate.yaml
 ```

 __2. Template it__